 There are also resistors that may be qualified by NASA, Goddard Space Flight Center [GSFC] and be found by the Goddard Designator G311P683 [example].

-Near-by resistors; or resistor grouping, will also effect device derating.
-A resistors derating must be further reduced if it's effected by near by components or resistors that are radiating heat which would effect the surrounding ambient temperature.
-Derating curves only account for the resistor being tested.
-See Spacing.
+Near-by resistors; or component grouping will effect resistor derating.
+A resistors power dissipation must be further reduced if it's effected by near by components or resistors that are radiating heat which would effect the surrounding ambient temperature [of the resistor being effected].
+Derating curves only account for the resistor being tested and assume no other near-by components that would effect the temperature of the component.

 Altitude; resistors must also be power derated based on altitude.
 Example numbers may indicate full power up to 5000 feet, than derate 10% for each addition 10,000 feet of altitude; in addition to temperature derating.
-Note that the figures for derating to altitude is just an example, check the manufacturers data sheet for a derating curve.
+Also check the manufacturers data sheet for a derating curve or maximum power recommendations.

 Air Flow; or forced air cooling; Resistor derating curves or equations are routinely related to 25C; how ever what is not always stated is that the figures are for still air [Free Air].
 Forced air will allow a resistor to operate above what is shown in the derating curves.
 Free Air rating is also called Full Rating, and Maximum Power Rating.
 Because resistor bodies may be smaller than other components on the printed wiring board any forced air added to the system may bypass the resistor as it's diverted around the device by other components.

-Mounting; Resistor mounting may also be defined in the data sheet.
+Component Mounting; Resistor mounting may also be defined in the data sheet.
+However; mounting to prevent over-heating my contradict mounting requirements due to vibration issues.
 Component pad sizes of a particular size or shape or thermal vias [High-Power Resistors] may be required for the device to comply with the derating curve provided by the data sheet.
 Check to insure that mounting instructions are given in the data sheet.
 Some derating curves may also specify the board type [as in FR4], but this is less common for resistors.
 Surface Mount resistor packages having a tab [TO-263] may require the tab attachment point [Pad] to be much larger than the actual size of the tab.

 Some through-hole resistors may also have a tab to attach a heat sink; Example,